Making Love Out of Nothing at All: Personnel

 + In initial releases of Air Supply's 1983 Greatest Hits album, Steve Buslowe was not included as the bassist in the album credits.
 However, this error was corrected in future pressings.

 Bonnie Tyler version

-The song was later covered by Welsh singer Bonnie Tyler on her album Free Spirit.
-It opens with a wordless choral vocal followed by sounds of thunderclaps and a bell before the melody begins, played on piano.
-Over the piano section is an excerpt from "Un bel dì vedremo", the aria from Puccini's Madama Butterfly, sung by Tyler's mother Elsie Hopkins.
+In 1995, Welsh singer Bonnie Tyler covered "Making Love (Out of Nothing at All)" on her eleventh studio album, Free Spirit (1995).
+The track was co-produced by Steinman and Steven Rinkoff, and features samples of Tyler's mother, Elsie Hopkins, singing "Un bel dì vedremo" from Puccini's opera Madama Butterfly.
+The accompanying music video was directed by Randee St. Nicholas.

+Critical reception

-AllMusic called this version "fantastic, clocking in at nearly eight minutes, and seems perfectly suited for her voice.
+AllMusic called Tyler's interpretation "fantastic, clocking in at nearly eight minutes, and seems perfectly suited for her voice.
 [Air Supply's] version was already great, but hers is awesome."
-It was produced by Steinman, with Steven Rinkoff as co-producer, at The Hit Factory, New York City.
+Pan-European magazine Music & Media wrote, "Written and produced by Meatloaf's musical director Jim Steinman, Tyler does what few considered possible: singing a big ballad which goes beyond the monumental 'A Total Eclipse of the Heart'."

 Lyrics

-These lines were changed for the Tyler version, and also for the subsequent Karine Hannah version, as well:
+These lines were changed for the Tyler version, and also for the subsequent Karine Hannah version.

 Charts

+Re-recording

+In 2010, Tyler released a new version of the song with Canadian singer Matt Petrin.